carbon-design-system/design-system-website/src/content/getting-started/service-providers/service-icon.md

 ## Icon approval & submission

 1. Ensure your icon meets all of the above icon requirements and is pixel perfect.
+2. Once your icon is ready, host one svg at 32x32px on your service endpoint.
-2. Submit your icons for review by opening an issue on the [service icons repo](https://github.ibm.com/Bluemix/service-icons) and labeling the issue as "review needed".
+3. Submit the icon for review by opening an issue on the [service icons repo](https://github.ibm.com/Bluemix/service-icons) and link the icon url from the end point in the issue.
+Then add the label "review needed" to the issue.
-3. One of the Carbon team reviewers will review the icon within 3 days of the request, so please plan and allow time to process your approval.
-If changes are needed, the icon must be resubmitted for approval.
+4. One of the Carbon team members will review the icon within 3 days of the request, so please plan and allow time to process your approval.
+If changes are requested, the svg url must be resubmitted for approval.
-4. Once the icon has been approved, it can be added to your service broker.
-Only one icon at 32 x 32 px is needed.
+5. The issue will be label as "approved" once the process is complete.

 ## FAQ